University of Southampton

 Who can apply

-Applicants are selected on the basis of their potential to train successfully as Clinical Psychologists.
-There are a number of criteria which must be met in order for an applicant to be considered.
-These are:
+Applicants are selected based on their potential to train successfully as Clinical Psychologists.

-• Applicants must have home fees status.
+• You must have home fees status.

-• Applicants must have the right to work and study in the UK.
+• You must have the right to work and study in the UK.

 • Being "Fit to Practise" is a requirement of all professions registered with the Health & Care Professions Council (HCPC), and is considered as part of the selection process.